 All the elephants in the resort belong to the Bunpun Elephant Camp.
-The older ones worked in the jungle to move tree trunks before Mr. Boonpanbuntham, a native Thai of Mae Wang, owner of the camp rescued them in 1990.
-Duang Dee, Taeng Mo, Chai Lai, and Kham Kaew are all born here.
+The older ones worked in the jungle to move tree trunks before Mr Boonpanbuntham, a native Thai of Mae Wang, owner of the camp, rescued them in 1990.
+Duang Dee, Taeng Mo, Chai Lai, and Kham Kaew were born here.

 The 10 mahouts are from the Karen hill tribe, the traditional elephant handlers of Northern Thailand.

-- Our elephants are captive animals for tourist use and the activities we offer are the best solution we have to feed them (250 kg per day for an adult).
-We have 11 elephants which means they eat almost 60 tonnes of food every month.
+- Our elephants are captive animals for tourist use, and the activities we offer are the best solution to feed them (250 kg per day for an adult).
+We have 13 elephants, meaning they eat more than two tonnes of food every day.

 - We don’t have the means to build a sufficiently large and resistant enclosure, so we have to chain them after 16:30.
 We can’t let them roam free for security reasons.

-- We try despite these constraints to give them the most pleasant environment, the first thing is to ban riding with cradles, only mahouts are allowed to ride elephants bareback.
-The second is to leave them in semi-liberty as much as possible during the day without chains and the third is to offer good activities for their well-being.
+- We try, despite these constraints, to give them the most pleasant environment.
+The first thing is to ban riding with cradles; only mahouts can ride elephants bareback.
+The second is to leave them without chains as much as possible during the day, and the third is to offer suitable activities for their well-being.

 - You can check the FAQ for more details about captive elephants.